CRIMINAL DEFENSE LAWYERS IN ORANGEBURG, SC

 After you are formally charged with a crime and have bonded out of jail, you now have a pending criminal case against you.
-At the bond hearing, you will be given a court date.
-You must always appear for every scheduled court appearance or hearing that you are given.
+At the bond hearing, you will be given a court date for your case.
+You need to always appear for every scheduled court appearance or hearing that you are given.
 Failure to appear could result in a bench warrant being issued for your arrest.
 Representing yourself or going before a judge without the proper representation could have devastating consequences.
 You should always have an attorney present when you are required to appear in court for criminal charges.

 TYPES OF COURTS:

-Many different courts handle varying levels of criminal charges.
+Many different courts handle varying levels of crime.

-General Sessions Courts – General Sessions Courts handle charges brought for felony or misdemeanor violations of state law.
+General Sessions Courts – General Sessions County Courts handle crimes brought for felony or misdemeanor violations of state law.
 General Session Court is where murder cases, serious drug cases, domestic violence, and other felonies and upper-level misdemeanors.

-Magistrate and Municipal Courts – Magistrate and municipal courts handle traffic tickets and lower-level misdemeanors such as DUIs, Shoplifting, Public Disorderly Conduct, Minor in Possession of Alcohol, Public Drunkenness, Trespassing, and Simple Possession of Marijuana.
+Magistrate and Municipal Courts in Orangeburg County – Magistrate and municipal courts handle traffic tickets and lower-level misdemeanors crimes such as DUIs, Shoplifting, Public Disorderly Conduct, Minor in Possession of Alcohol, Public Drunkenness, Trespassing, and Simple Possession of Marijuana.

 Sentencing is handled by the judge, subject to the range set by the legislature in the statute you’re charged with violating.
 If you plead guilty or you are found guilty at a trial, your sentence could include jail or prison time, fines, community service, or probation.
 The experienced and qualified Orangeburg Criminal Defense Attorney near me at the Strom Law Firm are excellent at presenting mitigating evidence at your sentencing to assist the judge in making the right sentencing decision.

-Bakari Sellars and the other criminal defense attorneys at the Strom Law Firm understand what it takes to handle a criminal case effectively.
+Mr. Bakari Sellars, Mr. Pete Strom, and the other criminal defense attorneys at the Strom Law Firm understand what it takes to handle a criminal case effectively.
 Before finding yourself in an unfortunate situation with law enforcement, call the experienced Orangeburg criminal defense attorneys at the Strom Law Firm at (803) 252-4800 for a free consultation.